Chabad Lubavitch/Alaska Jewish Campus

 In addition to downloading our COVID-19 Tourist Information Guide and reading our FAQs, we encourage you to visit alaska.org, an Alaska travel site created by members of our community, Bob & Yael Kaufman, which will provide even more detailed information on exciting Alaska attractions.

-Per our alaska Jewish Campus COVID Mitigation Plan, Shabbat meals will be Available only for Tourists & Locals who are Fully Vaccinated, or who has COVID Antibody Test Results.
-In addition, every guest will have to provide a negative COVID test result that was taken within 48 hours prior to the event.
-Children who have not been vaccinated or did not have COVID antibody test result, will have to provide a negative COVID test result and will be required to adhere to social distancing rules during meals.
+Per our alaska Jewish Campus COVID Mitigation Plan, Shabbat meals will be Available for Tourists & Locals who are Fully Vaccinated, or who has COVID Antibody Test Results.
+In addition, we would appreciate if you can provide a negative COVID test result taken within 72 hours prior to the event.
+Adults and Children who have not been vaccinated or did not have COVID antibody test result, will have to provide a negative COVID test result and will be required to adhere to social distancing rules during meals as well as wearing masks before and after meals.
 Reservations must include COVID Documentation which can be uploaded on the form below.

 FREE COVID-19 Testing Location near the Alaska Jewish Campus